 Urban Roads Committee Recommends Six Projects

-For Immediate Release Tuesday, January 15, 2013Butner Road Project Canceled
+For Immediate Release Tuesday, January 15, 2013Butner Road Project Scope Reduced

 The safety improvement project planned for Butner Road from Cedar Hills to Murray has been canceled.
 As the design process progressed it became evident to engineers that environmental and drainage requirements will make the project cost prohibitive.
 The Urban Road Maintenance District Advisory Committee heard an update on the status of this and other safety improvement projects funded for 2013-2014 at its January meeting.
 Based on the project manager's report, the committee voted unanimously in favor of canceling the Butner project.
 Design of the other projects funded for 2013-2014 is continuing, with construction expected this summer.
 Funds allocated for the Butner project will be carried forward to future safety improvement projects.